YaleArchivesSpace/ArchivesSpaceQueries/readme.md

 Queries against pre-1.5, no container management plug-in
 --------------------------------------------------------
  * [FindRangesBeforeContainerMigration.sql](https://github.com/YaleArchivesSpace/ArchivesSpaceQueries/blob/master/1.4.2/FindRangesBeforeContainerMigration.sql) -- See which containers have a dash (should indicate container range)
+ * [CreateCandidates.sql](https://github.com/YaleArchivesSpace/ArchivesSpaceQueries/blob/master/ContainerConversion/CreateCandidates.sql) -- The first step for checking problems with barcodes and locations before converting to top container model
+ * [ProblemBarcodes.sql](https://github.com/YaleArchivesSpace/ArchivesSpaceQueries/blob/master/ContainerConversion/ProblemBarcodes.sql) -- This report will reveal which barcodes have been assigned to more than one container.
+These must be fixed before conversion.
+ * [QuantumContainers.sql](https://github.com/YaleArchivesSpace/ArchivesSpaceQueries/blob/master/ContainerConversion/QuantumContainers.sql) -- This report will reveal cases where the same container has been assigned to more than one location.
+This isn't physically possible!
+These need to be fixed before conversion.

 Queries against 1.5
 -------------------